Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 Maybe it's true that unlike Facebook, Google doesn't sell your data.
 But the main reason for that is that they want to monetise you all by themselves.
 Also, nothing would stop them from doing so tomorrow.

-Gmail innovations here or there, your best bet is to get rid of Google and Faceboo
+Gmail innovations here or there, your best bet is to get rid of Google and Facebook, use plugins like uMatrix and Cookie AutoDelete and navigate the Web without splattering your fingerprints everywhere.

 It doesn't seem to be pushed to apps accounts / G Suite unfortunately.